ABOUT THE FILM

 How can I help get this film done?

-- Support the film with a donation today.
-Filmmaking is ridiculously expensive, and seed money is the hardest to raise.
-We'll use your donation to help fund traveling and shooting interviews, creating an online interactive site where you can share your own stories, and creating our fundraising trailer for grant applications.
+Support the film with a tax-deductible contribution today.
+Filmmaking is ridiculously expensive, and early money is the hardest to raise.
+We'll use your donation to help fund traveling and shooting interviews, editing our rough cut, and creating an online interactive site where you can share your own stories.

-- Get on our mailing list and we'll keep you posted on our progress, how to submit to our upcoming story sharing site, and other ways to stay involved.
-Later in 2017, we'll launch a large-scale Kickstarter campaign and share more info on how to support us financially or by helping spread the word.
+Get on our mailing list and we'll keep you posted on our progress, how to submit to our upcoming story sharing site, and other ways to stay involved.

 Is this just for childfree women?

 The focus is on women who are childfree by choice, but this is a big tent.
 Women who don't have kids by choice or by circumstance both get scorn or pity from our society.
-For example, did you know that having kids is the only way to reach our full feminine potential?
+For example, do think that having kids is the only way to reach our full feminine potential?
 No?
 Me neither.
-The film raises important issues for people with children as well; society's narrow (and often racist) definitions of what good and bad mothers look like can be equally oppressive and dangerous.
+The film raises important issues for childfree men, and for parents as well; society's narrow (and often racist) definitions of what good and bad mothers look like can be equally oppressive and dangerous.

 When will it be finished?

-My crew and I are shooting and fundraising right now, and that will dictate how long it will take.
+We are shooting for Spring 2020!
+We have done the bulk of our filming and have started our rough cut edit.
+Our ongoing fundraising will dictate how long it will take to finish the project.
 Think of it as writing a book that we also have to film and edit.
 I'll keep you all posted on the progress through occasional emails.